 Is Solution 3 a good solution?

-It is too complicated - it was hard to convince ourselves this solution works.
-It is asymmetrical - thread A and B are different.
-Thus, adding more threads would require different code for each new thread and modifications to existing threads.
-A is busy waiting - A is consuming CPU resources despite the fact that it is not doing any useful work. => This solution relies on loads and stores being atomic.
+- It is too complicated it was hard to convince ourselves this solution works. - It is asymmetrical thread A and B are different.
+Thus, adding more threads would require different code for each new thread and modifications to existing threads. - A is busy waiting A is consuming CPU resources despite the fact that it is not doing any useful work.